Tag Archives: activity

 Your students will build their proficiency, polish their skills and create increasingly complex sentences with this dynamic and interactive speaking activity.
 Naufragio/Naufrage encourages strategic thinking and friendly competition.

-In each of the squares, there are or subject/infinitive pairs that drive meaningful sentence creation.
-Players use a colored pencil to claim squares and by forming rows they earn points as they sharpens their skills.
+• Players use a colored pencil to claim squares by forming rows as they earn points and hone speaking skills.
 They also try to block the other players from doing the same.
 That’s where it gets really fun and engaging.
 So fun that they forget about how much of the language that are actually using.

 Students have useful and essential tools to engage in this small-group activity, including reference pages to assist in building sentences and checking their accuracy.